-The Group has recorded goodwill of \$1,565,004, capitalised development costs of \$161,927 and intellectual property of \$866,436 at 30 June 2020 assigned to a single Cash Generating Unit (CGU).
+The Group has recorded goodwill of \$1,565,004, capitalised Our procedures included, amongst others: development costs of \$161,927 and intellectual property of \$866,436 at 30 June 2020 assigned to a single Cash Generating Unit (CGU).
 Goodwill is required to be assessed for impairment annually by Management as prescribed in AASB 136 Impairment of Assets.